 Williams is a blue-collar town, with 55.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Williams is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Williams who work in personal care services (18.48%), food service (7.61%), and healthcare suport services (7.61%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 47.83% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Williams telecommute to their jobs.
+Overall, about 47.83% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Williams in 2022 was $24,653, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,612 for a family of four.
 However, Williams contains both very wealthy and poor people as well.